leaksignal/testing-environments/README.md

-## testing-environments
+## LeakSignal Testing Environments

-This repository houses all testing infrastructure setup.
+This repository houses testing infrastructure setup for LeakSignal.
+There are 2 servers (node and python) which make up a tiny microservice architecture built for testing policies and different configurations.

-### ./kubernetes
+### Kubernetes
-Configuration files for running a Kubernetes cluster.
+Configuration files for running a Kubernetes cluster are contained in ./kubernetes.
 Envoy is setup as the ingress proxy and uses a NodePort configuration.

-The cluster deploys instances of WebGoat, an Echo server and 2 custom servers from the ./server directory (node and python).
-So there are 4 total servers running within this K8s cluster with envoy proxying all the requests with the LeakSignal wasm filter preinstalled.
+This K8s cluster deploys instances of WebGoat, an Echo server and 2 custom servers from the ./server directory (node and python).
+So there are 4 total servers running within this K8s cluster with envoy proxying all the requests with the LeakSignal WASM filter preinstalled.

+LeakSignal Filter Options:
+[1] local mode (prometheus -> grafana)
+[2] COMMAND mode (send telemetry to cloud dashboard)

 #### Prerequisites
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 * [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/)

 Example files from each application are:
 ##### Python